bismuthfoundation/hypernode/doc/Notes.perso.md

 DONE add a config.txt to override the config.py param DONE hn_client, status: do not freeze but timeout after a few secs.
 DONE hn_reg_feed : filter for 1 ip
+DONE hn_instance: opt config: what ip to listen on? (default all) DONE Reread docs and code, change occurrences of MN to HN (code ok)